rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Kratos will start inside the stone block.

-Other: if you plow too fast through this area, Kratos will fall down to his death after opening the door leading outside.
+Other: if you rush through this area too fast, Kratos will fall down to his death after opening the door leading outside.
 To prevent this from happening do some air attacks while jumping through the doorway to slow down Kratos' fall.